neondatabase/dev-actions/deploy-queue/README.md

 The core query (`queries/blocking_deployments.sql`) finds deployments blocking a specific deployment.
 It consists of the following steps:

-1. Get the target deployment's region and environment
+1. Get the target deployment's environment, cloud provider, region and cell
-2. Find all deployments in the same region with earlier IDs
+2. Find all deployments in the same environment, cloud provider, region, and cell with earlier IDs
 3. Filter for different/null concurrency keys
 4. Exclude finished (outside buffer) and cancelled deployments